Skip to content

 Cleaning Indoor Evaporator Coils

 2. Open the indoor unit.
-Most split systems have a front panel that pops up and out.
+Most split systems have a front panel that simply pops up and out.
 Check your manual if you're stuck, but it's usually pretty intuitive.

 3. Remove the filters and give them a wash while you're at it.
-Warm soapy water will do the trick, then let them dry before reinstalling.
+Warm soapy water will do the trick, then let them dry completely before reinstalling.

 5. Apply your cleaner.
 If you're using the HydroCell cleaner, spray it evenly across the coils.
-Start from the top and work your way down, making sure to cover all areas.
+Start from the top and carefully work your way down, making sure to cover all areas.

 7. Reassemble and wait.
 Put the filters and cover back on, but wait about 30 minutes before turning the system back on.